doombubbles/bg3-mods/Wiki/Warlock-Changes.md

+# Warlock Changes

-- Now gains the "Magical Cunning" ability from OneDnD allowing them to recover half their warlock spell slots once a day
+- Now gains the "Magical Cunning" ability from OneDnD allowing them to recover half their Warlock Spell Slots once per Long Rest.

-### Pact of the Blade
+## Pact of the Blade

 - Will only use Charisma for attack rolls if it's higher than Strength (and/or Dexterity for Finesse weapons)

-### Eldritch Invocations
+## Eldritch Invocations

 **Eldritch Mind** - You have advantage on Saving Throws to maintain concentration.